Table of Contents

 The treatments are expensive and many insurance companies will not provide coverage.
-However, some HIV+ people have been able to convince their insurance companies or health services to cover the treatment.
+However, some people living with HIV have been able to convince their insurance companies or health services to cover the treatment.
 If you try to get your insurance company or health service to pay for these treatments, it is important to stress to them that fillers are required to restore facial features lost to HIV drug treatment, not simply for cosmetic purposes.

 - Sculptra: This is the first facial filler approved in the US for HIV-related lipoatrophy.
 It contains poly-L-lactic acid, a synthetic (made in a laboratory) product that has a long history of use in reconstructive surgery.
 Sculptra stimulates the body's production of collagen, which gives the face a fuller look.
 The treatment requires three to six sessions and a touch-up every year.
 Sculptra is injected directly into the skin and your provider will likely use some topical anesthetic (numbing agent) to decrease discomfort at the point of injection.
 The total cost depends on how many vials (small containers) of Sculptra you need and how many sessions it takes.
 It costs approximately $500 to $1000 per vial in the US.
 This cost does not include fees for anesthesia or the surgical facility.
 The manufacturer (Galderma in the US and Canada; formerly Valeant) has a patient assistance program (click here for more information).